 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the products may be marked with the Standard Mark.

 6 SAMPLING

 The method of drawing representative samples of the material and the criteria for conformity shall be as prescribed in Annex C.

 ANNEX A

 (Clause 2)

-(LIST OF REFERRED STANDARDS)
+LIST OF REFERRED STANDARDS